Hotmoka/hotmoka/tutorial/Takamaka.md

 ## The Hierarchy of Contracts <a name="hierarchy-contracts"></a>

 The figure below shows the hierarchy of contract classes in Takamaka.
-The topmost class is `takamaka.lang.Contract`, an abstract class that extends `takamaka.lang.Storage` since contracts are meant to be stored in blockchain, as well as other classes that are not contracts, such as our first `Person` example:
+The topmost class is `io.takamaka.code.lang.Contract`, an abstract class that extends `io.takamaka.code.lang.Storage` since contracts are meant to be stored in blockchain (as well as other classes that are not contracts, such as our first `Person` example):

 <p align="center">
   <img width="600" height="700" src="pics/contracts.png" alt="The hierarchy of contracts">